Samaikyandhra Movement: AP Reorganization Bill in Parliament

 The Andhra Pradesh Reorganization Bill, 2013 was introduced by the speaker Meira Kumar at 12:00PM on 13 February 2014.
 During this time there was a lot of shouting slogans in the parliament and MP Lagadapati Rajagopal sprayed pepper spray at the speaker and all around in the parliament.
 He was then tackled by some Congress MPs from other states.
-Another MP Modugula Venugopala Reddypulled out a mic and moved menacingly towards the MPs who were trying to stop L Rajagopal.
+Another MP Modugula Venugopala Reddy pulled out a mic and moved menacingly towards the MPs who were trying to stop L Rajagopal.
 The parliament was then adjourned at 12:05PM to 02:00PM.
 But later, it was officially announced that the Andhra Pradesh Reorganization Bill, 2013 was passed.

 Leader of the opposition in Lok Sabha Sushma Swaraj said she does not know if the bill was introduced and denies to acknowledge that it was introduced.

 Petitions in Supreme Court

 Nine petitions were filed in supreme court requesting for a stay of Andhra Pradesh Reorganization Bill, 2013 tabling in parliament.
 The supreme court later rejected the pleas saying, "We do not think this is the appropriate stage for us to interfere".
 And said they would take them up later.